-The natural process of ripening takes place when the plant roduces Ethylene gas (C_2H_4) .
-Ethylene is a flammable colourless gas with a sweet odour.
-Ethylene was the first identified naturally occurring plant hormone known to regulate numerous plant process such as growth, development and response to biotic and abiotic stresses2.
+Natural process of ripening takes place when the plant produces Ethylene gas (C2H4).
+Ethylene is an extremely flammable hydrocarbon with a sweet and musky odour in its pure gaseous state.
+Ethylene was one of the first identified naturally occurring plant hormone known to regulate numerous plant process such asdevelopment, growth and response to biotic and abiotic